 The MRVPD is committed to ensuring the Mad River Valley is, and continues to be, a “welcoming community that builds a healthy and sustainable environment” (MRV Vision Statement).

 Creating and maintaining such a community requires that we properly value our natural resources, support them, and build resilience into all of our social, political, environmental, and economic systems.
 These goals can be accomplished through strategic and participatory hazard mitigation efforts, which also allow people to assess their community from a long-term perspective.
-These efforts also help increase the capacity of diverse groups in the Valley to absorb inevitable shocks to the systems they participate in—an essential feature of a healthy community.
+Supporting the resilience of our communities and surrounding ecosystems also help to increase the capacity of diverse groups in the Mad River Valley to absorb inevitable shocks to the systems they participate in—an essential feature of a healthy community.

 Water is inherently a part of the community identity in the Mad River Valley, and throughout history communities that have taken root here have had to adapt to river that has carved out the place they call home.